Prime Minister Imran Khan Is Popular Political Leader: Asad Umar - UrduPoint

 He said the opposition itself confused about presenting of no confidence motion against the government as the today's statement of Bilawal Bhutto Zardari was the ample proof in that regard.

-He said Jahangir Tareen is still part of the government and he never given anti government statement till date and not a single member from the treasury benches has given any statement against him but.
+He said Jahangir Tareen is still part of the government and he never given anti government statement till date and not a single member from the treasury benches has given any statement against him.